CppMicroServices/CppMicroServices/documentation/doxygen/examples/MicroServices_Example2.md

 To unload the module, use the `u <id>` command.
 If the module from
 \ref MicroServices_Example1 "Example 1" is still active, then we should see it print out the details of the service event it receives when our new module registers its dictionary service.
-Using the `ExampleDriver` commands `u` and `l` we can unload and load it at will, respectively.
+Using the `CppMicroServicesExampleDriver` commands `u` and `l` we can unload and load it at will, respectively.
 Each time we load and unload our dictionary service module, we should see the details of the associated service event printed from the module from Example 1.
 In
 \ref MicroServices_Example3 "Example 3", we will create a client for our dictionary service.
-To exit `ExampleDriver`, we use the `q` command.
+To exit `CppMicroServicesExampleDriver`, we use the `q` command.

 Next: \ref MicroServices_Example2b